XiLeF2211/ice-highways-map/README.md

 ## Log

-24 July 2025: TNIH Ladakh, Pakistan, Afghan and Tajik lines, and Oates-Oli Subway (edited by **nokteholda**)
+24 July 2025: TNIH Ladakh, Pakistan, Afghan and Tajik lines, and Oates-Oil Subway (edited by **nokteholda**)

 9 July 2025: TNIH Haldwan-Castlers and (completion of) TNIH Bangla-Caspian lines (data from **nokteholda**)